-If NHS Employers does not receive a reply to the second letter within a specified time period, this will result in the organisation being removed from the list.
-If removed, an organisation will only be allowed to re-apply after a period of three months, and will need to demonstrate that they will remain fully compliant with the code of practice and the operating practice.
+If NHS Employers does not receive a reply within a specified time period, this will result in the organisation being removed from the list.
+If removed, an organisation will only be allowed to re-apply after a period of three months and will need to demonstrate that they will remain fully compliant with the code of practice and the operating practice.

 Health or social care organisations are encouraged to make a note of this procedure and ensure that their recruitment organisation, agency or collaboration complies with it when they receive their initial letter.

 NHS Employers conducts regular spot checks to monitor compliance with the code of practice.
 Organisations can be spot checked if they are selected by a random number generator, if they are on a list for regular monitoring, or if NHS Employers has been made aware of a potential breach.
 The spot checks include but not limited to:

 - checking the organisation’s website can be reached and all activities align with the code of practice